 The response body of the POST method always returns the “message” and “status” fields.
 Additionally, POST requests also return a “result” field.
 This result is a dictionary representing the object that was just created.
 This includes all fields available in that endpoint.

 The PUT method can be used to update an existing object.
-You need to specify which object to update by including the “id” in the request body.
+You need to specify which object to update by appending the “id” to the endpoint, an example could look like https://app.steamdatasuite.com/api/user/1234/, where 1234 is the “id“.
 Then, similarly to the POST request, you need to specify which values to update in the “values” field.
 This is a key-value mapping of what value should be assigned to which field.

 Invalid ID parameters cause a 404 Not Found error.